 This Andul Dutta Chaudhury family had got connections with many other bonedi baris of Kolkata.
 Sova Bazar Raj Bari was the son-in-law house for this Dutta Chaudhury Bari.

 At a later stage, Andul Dutta Chaudhury family broke up.
-This was due to some internal controversy between three brothers, namely Gobindasharan Dutta Chaudhury, Ramsharan Dutta Chaudhury and Harisharan Dutta Chaudhury.
+This was due to some internal controversy between three brothers, Ramsharan Dutta Chaudhury, Gobindasharan Dutta Chaudhury and Harisharan Dutta Chaudhury.

 Among the interesting rituals observed by the family, one is satru bali (killing the enemy).
 Here a human figure made with powdered rice is placed in the hollow of a banana tree trunk and sacrificed.
 Among the main offerings to the deity are sweets like Khaja and Agamonda.
 Agamonda is made of coconut and kheer and is ultimately decorated with mewa and sugar candy.